![]() |

 Left: Oxygen Tanks for Mine Descent. -- Right: Volunteer Henry Smith of Peru, Illinois and R.Y.
 Williams, Director of Mine Experimental Rescue Station at Urbana, Illinois.

-The shaft was uncovered on Thursday, November 18th, and fire fighting resumed, but those who went below returned to the surface only with the dead as mute evidence of the tragedy below.
+The shaft was uncovered on Thursday, November 18, and fire fighting resumed, but those who went below returned to the surface only with the dead as mute evidence of the tragedy below.
 As the bodies were placed in tents to be identified by sobbing wives and children, the death toll mounted above 200.
-(It would finally total 259.)One event brought relief to some and hope too many more.
-On November 20th, rescue workers exploring a remote tunnel came upon a few enfeebled miners who led them to a small group of men that had managed to live through a week of deprivation and despair.
+(It would finally total 259.)One event brought relief to some and hope to many more.
+On November 20, rescue workers exploring a remote tunnel came upon a few enfeebled miners who led them to a small group of men who had managed to live through a week of deprivation and despair.

 The group, totaling twenty-one men, was led by George Eddy of Streator, who later described how he had been on the surface when the fire started and had gone below as soon as he saw smoke.
 After he and several others had notified as many men as they could, they approached the mouth of the entry but found that they could not get out.

-"We were blocked in on account of the black, damp smoke; we went back up the entry and tried to go out another road and we found the black damp was stronger there than it was where we were, so we went back into the main entry again.
-Then we tried two or three times to get out on Saturday and Sunday, but we couldn't get out; every time we would try it we were further away from the bottom, so we saw that we were not going to get to the cage because the black damp was pressing us in from both sections and we knew it was going to fill up the face and that we would smother in there.
-We went in and built a wall across the second west entry and we built across the first west entry of dirt and we were inside there seven days."
+"We were blocked in on account of the black, damp smoke; we went back up the entry and tried to go out another road, and we found the black damp was stronger there than it was where we were, so we went back into the main entry again.
+Then we tried two or three times to get out on Saturday and Sunday, but we couldn't get out; every time we would try it, we were further away from the bottom, so we saw that we were not going to get to the cage because the black damp was pressing us in from both sections.
+We knew it would fill up the face and smother in there.
+We built a wall across the second west entry and the first west entry of dirt, and we were inside there for seven days."

-Of the twenty-one who were rescued, one of whom later died, John Lorimer and George Stimac (or Stimez) were from Streator and Thomas White from Kangley.
-Another survivor, named Antoniese (or Antenore), recalled: It was strange to see how the different races acted.
-The English sang, the French talked, the Italians prayed and the Austrians and Lithuanians swept.
-Often the English and the Italians would join in singing hymns.
-At last John Lorimer, a Scotchman was the leader — 'Abide With Me" was his favorite song.
+Of the twenty-one rescued, one of whom later died, John Lorimer and George Stimac (or Stimez) were from Streator and Thomas White from Kangley.
+Another survivor, Antoniese (or Antenore), recalled: It was strange to see how the different races acted.
+The English sang, the French talked, the Italians prayed, and the Austrians and Lithuanians swept.
+Often, the English and the Italians would join in singing hymns.
+At last, John Lorimer, a Scotchman, was the leader — 'Abide With Me" was his favorite song.
 We all learned it.

 Although the rescue attempts continued until November 25, no more survivors were found.
 Since the fire could not be extinguished with water, the mine was sealed with cement.
 This cover was removed on February 1, 1910, and body recovery resumed; the last body was brought up on July 7.
 The mine then resumed work and continued in operation for some ten years.